Should You Give Up on Your Blog in 2026?When to Quit (and When AI Means You Should Stay): An Honest Decision Guide

 But the blogging “work” itself just feels like yet another thing on your to-do list.

 This can be particularly the case when blogging is your side business.
-If youโre tired from long days at your full-time job, from family care responsibilities, or simply from the ongoing impact of Covid-19, then working on your blog may seem like just one thing too many for now.
+If you’re tired from long days at your full-time job, family care responsibilities, or just the general weight of life, working on your blog may feel like one thing too many for now.

 4. Your Blog is Likely to Land You in (Bad) Trouble